Duck factory on the two-torus: multiple canard cycles without geometric constraints: Proof of approximations of the Poincar e map

 \begin{proof} The proof goes in 3 steps.

 \step{No too early releases} First we show that the trajectory $\psi$ with the initial condition $\psi(y_0)=0$ cannot dettach from the grand canard at some fixed point to the left of $\beta(y_0)$.

 Indeed, consider arbitrary point $\beta_1\in (\wt\alpha^-,\beta(y_0))$.
-Due to the definition of the map $\beta$ (see \eqref{eq:def-of-beta}) and the monotonicity of $\Phi^+\rarc{y_1}{y_2}$ with respect to~$y_2$, the following estimate holds:
+Due to the definition of the map $\beta$ (see \eqref{eq:def-of-beta}) and the monotonicity of $\int_{y_1}^{y_2}\lambda^+dy$ with respect to~$y_2$, the following estimate holds:

-Consider a vertical segment $J_0=\{y_0\}\times(x_1,x_2)$ that intersects $M^-$ and $\Sigma_-$ but does not intersect $M^+$.
+Consider a vertical segment $J_0=\{y_0\}\times(x_1,x_2)$ that intersects $M^-$ and $\Sigma^-$ but does not intersect $M^+$.
 The trajectory $\psi$ intersects $J_0$.
-Let the segments of grand canard in the basic strip be given by functions $\xgc_+(y)$ (for the part near~$M^+$) and $\xgc_-(y)$ (for the part near $M^-$).
-It follows from the geometric singular perturbation theory~\cite{Fe} that outside of some neighbourhood of the jump points, Therefore, the grand canard intersects $J_0$ at the point $\xgc_-(y_0)<0$.
-Let
+Let the segments of the grand canard in the basic strip be given by functions $\xgc_+(y)$ (for the part near~$M^+$) and $\xgc_-(y)$ (for the part near $M^-$).
+It follows from the geometric singular perturbation theory~\cite{Fe} that outside of some neighbourhood of the jump points